Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 * `timeoutMillis` _(optional)_ The maximum number of milliseconds to wait.
 The default value is 2000 (2 seconds).

 #### Returns
-A `co.topl.proto.models.node.NodeConfig` that contains the node's configuration.
-The encapsulated configuration must include the configured slot duration.
+A `co.topl.proto.node.NodeConfig` that contains the node's configuration.

 #### Errors